8 Books About The Pain of Being Exiled From Your Home

 Azareen Van der Vliet Oloomi, author of ‘Call Me Zebra,’ recommends books about the banished and displaced

-Call Me Zebra is a novel about dislocation, about being unmoored from one’s home, and about how literature can be a lifeline in exile.
+My novel Call Me Zebra is about dislocation, about being unmoored from one’s home, and about how literature can be a lifeline in exile.
 In the aftermath of her father’s death, Zebra, born Bibi Bibi Abbas Hosseini, decides to retrace the journey she and her father made from Iran to the United States via Catalonia years ago.
 As she moves across the Western Mediterranean, her political anger fuels the production an epic text of protest writing she calls “The Matrix of Literature: A Philosophy of Totality,” a manifesto that will connect the threads of all the literature she has been steeped in throughout her life.
 Zebra asks the reader to think alongside her about how we can account for and navigate that which has been erased through revisionary histories?

 This list of books about exile, fugue states, banishment, political prisoners and the displaced — some of which make an appearance in Zebra’s manifesto — are all, in one way or another, a meditation on the idea of home and hearth.
 They share a central question: How does dislocation shift our experience of identity, community, and language?

 Considered together, these books offer us nuanced insight into our fragile human condition and remind us of those whose stories are at risk of being forgotten; they guide us to think of writing as testimony and historical record and provide us with the time and space to consider the psychic and material imbalance of our world.
 Each of these books is a gesture toward restoring the balance just that little bit.
 Here are eight books about exile.